vivaria/edisonrul.ing/docs/source/cards/r/rocket-jumper.md

 ### Card Rulings

-●If your opponent has only Defense Position monsters on the field, you can attack directly with Rocket Jumper, but if your opponent has a Spell or Trap Card, you can't attack directly with Rocket Jumper.
+*   If your opponent has only Defense Position monsters on the field, you can attack directly with Rocket Jumper, but if your opponent has a Spell or Trap Card, you can't attack directly with Rocket Jumper.